derekjtong/discord-seaton/README.md

 # discord-seaton

-A Discord bot in honor of Marlon Seaton's beautiful voice
+A Discord bot in honor of Marlon Seaton's beautiful voice.

-Note: remove config.json from Git tracking!

-`git update-index --skip-worktree config.json`